-The Better Question is: “Should I File a Tax Return?”
+The Better Question: “Should I File a Tax Return?”

 Just because you can avoid filing a tax return – it doesn’t mean you should.
 There may be cases where you are below the minimum income levels when a tax return is required, and it would still be advantageous to file a tax return, even if you are not required to.
-In some cases, you may be eligible for a refundable tax credit, and could be leaving money on the table if you do not file.
+In some cases, you may be eligible for a refundable tax credit, and could be leaving money on the table if you do not file return.
 Here are a few examples:

 - Earned Income Tax Credit: the Earned Income Tax Credit (EITC) is a significant tax credit for lower and lower-middle income taxpayers that rewards earned income, particularly for those with children.
 And, it is refundable.

 - American Opportunity Tax Credit: up to 40% of the American Opportunity Credit (one of a few educational tax credits and deductions), is refundable.
 The refundable portion is capped at $1,000.

 - The Premium Assistance Tax Credit: under some circumstances, a taxpayer with health insurance purchased through the health insurance marketplace may be eligible for subsidies help offset premium costs.
 Any subsidies not paid by the IRS directly to the insurance company may be available to the tax filer in the form of a refundable tax credit.